How to Enable SNMP on Windows, Linux & macOS: Complete Configuration Guide

 05-enabling-snmp-on-windows-configure-snmp-service

-4. Navigate to the Agent tab and check if all services listed have enabled SNMP values available.
+4. Navigate to the Agent tab and check if all services listed have enabled SNMP values available for CPU and system monitoring.

 06-enabling-snmp-on-windows-configure-snmp-agent